Saros: Every Weapon and Power Explained – Full Combat Guide

 Practical takeaway

-If you need one rule to carry into Carcosa, make it this: keep a Main Weapon that feels dependable under pressure, learn exactly what its alternate fire adds, and spend your Power Weapon charges often enough that shield absorption actually matters.
-That approach gets more mileage than chasing every flashy drop, and it lines up with how Saros wants its combat loop to work.
+One rule carries you through Carcosa: keep a Main Weapon that feels dependable under pressure, learn exactly what its alternate fire adds, and spend your Power Weapon charges often enough that shield absorption actually matters.
+That gets more mileage than chasing every flashy drop, and it lines up with how Saros wants its combat loop to work.

 Was this guide helpful?